Skip to Content

 Safety

 Marsabit National Park is usually very safe to visit, especially on an organized tour.
-Note, however, that the road there was subject to sporadic outbreaks of banditry prior to being surfaced a few years back.
-It is regarded to be safe today but still best to check the current situation before heading out this way.
+However, the road there was subject to sporadic outbreaks of banditry prior to being surfaced a few years back.
+It is regarded to be safe today, but it is still best to check the current situation before heading out this way.

 Marsabit is often visited on a road trip to Lake Turkana or en route between Kenya and Ethiopia.
-If visiting these more remote parts of northern Kenya independently on a self-drive trip, you should definitely get local advice first and consider driving in convoy with at least one other vehicle.
-For current information about traveling in Kenya, you should check the government travel advisories listed on the ‘Safety & Security – Kenya’ page (see link below).
+If visiting these more remote parts of northern Kenya independently on a self-drive trip, you should get local advice first and consider driving in convoy with at least one other vehicle.
+For current information about safety and traveling in Kenya, please check the travel advisories (see the ‘Governments’ Travel Advice for Kenya’ link below).

 Malaria & Vaccinations